learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 ## Conclusion

 Nested hashes can get pretty complicated.
 Read through the example in this lesson again before moving on.
-It's okay if you don't understand everything;
+It's okay if you don't understand everything yet;
 just try to get comfortable reading through the above nested hash.

 [docs]: https://data.cityofnewyork.us/resource/7btz-mnc8.json